-Reliability refers to the predictability and dependability of travel times on transportation infrastructure.
-Improvements in reliability may be highly valued by transportation system users, in addition to the value that they may place on reductions in mean travel times.
+Reliability refers to the predictability and dependability of travel times for users of the transportation system.
+Improvements in reliability may be highly valued by users, in addition to the value that they may place on reductions in mean travel times.

 Although improving service reliability can increase the attractiveness of transportation services, estimating its discrete quantitative value in a BCA can be challenging.
 Users may have significantly varied preferences for different trips and for different origin and destination pairs.
-How people value reliability may relate more to how highly they value uncertainty in arrival times or the risk of being late than to how they value trip time reductions.
-At the same time, heavily congested facilities may experience both longer average travel times and greater variability, as the effects of incidents become magnified under those conditions; as a result, reliability and mean travel times may be correlated.
-Thus, assessing the value of improving reliability is generally more complex than valuing trip time savings.
+How people value reliability may relate more to how highly they value uncertainty in arrival times and the attendant risk of being late than to how they value reductions in mean trip times.
+At the same time, heavily congested facilities may experience both longer average travel times and greater variability, as the effects of incidents become magnified under those conditions; as a result, reliability and mean travel times may be correlated.17 Thus, assessing the value of improving reliability is generally more complex than valuing trip time savings.